kevinbraman92/OutlookSearch/README.md

 The program is set up to search either the inbox, sent folder, or deleted folder.
 The program assumes you have Microsoft Outlook set up on your computer.

+It will search emails up to the last 45 days.

 To use, simply put the values you want to search for in Column A of the input file, under 'SearchID'.

 Example: